elitmus/omniauth-elitmus/README.md

 ## Configuration

-You can configure several options, which you pass in to the `provider` method via a `Hash`:
+You can configure several options, which you can pass in to the `provider` method via a `Hash`:

 Option name | Default | Explanation
 --- | --- | ---